VCCE/VCC/acia/ReadMe.txt

 in the Name field, for example "COM3".
 Leading blanks will not work, port name must be left justified.

+Valid baud rates are 110,300,600,1200,2400,4800,9600,19200

-I have been testing the COM port mode using a com0com port emulator in windows along with putty.  com0com is used to 'wire' two psuedo port COM20 and COM21 together.
+Testing of the COM port mode was done using a com0com port emulator in windows along with putty.  com0com is used to 'wire' two psuedo port COM20 and COM21 together.
 I used acia.dll to connect to COM20 and PuTTy to connect to COM21.
 This allowed me to simulate connecting with a terminal.
+Also tested with a USRobics faxmodem via a Radio Shack USB to serial adapter and windows legacy USBSER driver (which was a pia to install) on COM3.